SukramJ/custom_homematic/README.md

 Depending on whether an update command can be transmitted immediately or with a delay, either the updated firmware version is displayed after a short delay, or `in process`/`installing` is displayed again because a command transmission is being waited for.
 This state is now updated every **5 minutes** until the installation is finished.

-If shorter update cycles are desired, these can be triggered by the action `homeassistant.update_device_firmware_data`, but this might have a negative impact on you CCU!
+If shorter update cycles are desired, these can be triggered by the action `homeassistant.update_device_firmware_data`, but this might have a negative impact on your CCU!

-# CUxD , CCU-Jack and MQTT support
+## CUxD, CCU-Jack and MQTT support

 CUxD is not natively supported due to a missing Python library for BinRPC.
 The implemented solution for CuXD utilises the JSON-RPC-API (with 15s polling) and an optional setup with MQTT (no polling needed!).